Deliver One Time Only

 - Healthy metabolism

-Instructions: add 8 ounces of water to 1/2 teaspoon of concentrate.
+Instructions: Add 1/2 teaspoon of concentrate to 8 ounces of water, a cup of juice, or your favorite smoothie.
 Stir until dissolved.
-Drink one to two glasses a day.
+Drink 1-2 glasses a day.

 Traditional Uses >

 The information herein is intended for educational purposes only.
 This information should not substitute for seeking responsible, professional medical care.
 The information provided should not be used during any medical emergency.
 Not intended to be used for the diagnosis, treatment, prevention, or curing of any medical condition.
 Consult with your healthcare provider before using any herbal supplement.

 As a prime ingredient in Ayruvedic practice, Terminalia chebula (Haritaki, Myrobalan) offers a staggering number of uses.
 It is regarded in traditional systems as being useful for constipation, digestive disorders, flatulence, ulcers, vomiting, intermittent fever, kidney stones, and hemorrhoids.
 It maintains regular elimination, helping the process of clearing accumulated toxins in the gut.
 Preparations are also used as a cardiotonic.
 As a mouthwash, it is used for oral and dental health issues.
 As an eye rinse, it is used on eye inflammations.
 Externally, applications are used on eczema and acne and small wounds.
 Perhaps most interesting is the use of Terminalia chebula in neurosystem complaints.
 It is said to promote wisdom, intellect, and insight.
 It is considered an adaptogen, helping one find balance when under stress.
 It is believed to help with age-related cognitive issues.